ablank/cellular4drupal.library/README.md

 # Cellular Library

-3rd party jvascript libraries implemented by the Cellular base theme.
+3rd party javascript libraries exposed by the Cellular base theme.

-Copy the contents of this repo to  `/sites/all/libraries/cellular/` and select which plugins to enable from the theme settings (`admin/appearance/settings/YourThemeName`).
+Copy the contents of this repo to  `/sites/all/libraries/cellular` and select which plugins to enable from the Drupal admin panel theme settings (`admin/appearance/settings/YourThemeName`).

 ### jQuery
 https://jquery.org/license/